simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

 ### G

-{{< figure src="tech-terms-diverse-concepts.png" alt="Sections highlighting tech-related terms.
+{{< figure src="tech-terms-diverse-concepts.webp" alt="Sections highlighting tech-related terms.
 A visual representation of diverse tech concepts." caption="From Gigabytes to IoT: Unveiling the Tech Alphabet." >}}

 - **GB**: Gigabyte
   - A unit of digital information storage that represents 1,073,741,824 bytes, often used to measure the size of files or data.